EITC – Refundable Taxes

-The refundable taxes paid by the Additional Child Tax Credit and the Earned Income Tax Credit are essential for our nation’s parents earning the minimum wage.
+The refundable taxes paid by the Additional Child Tax Credit and the Earned Income Tax Credit are essential for our nation’s working parents earning low wages.
 All of our parents must be able to pay for the healthy start that our children need.
 Huge subsidies exist for large businesses, yet many of these businesses pay salaries that are not a living wage.
 This is why refundable taxes are essential.

 The Child Tax Credit (CTC) was enacted in 1997 with bipartisan support.
 This is a $1,000 credit for each child who is under 17 years by the end of the tax year.
 For example, if a Mom & Dad with two qualifying children owe $4,600 in taxes without the credit, they would owe $2,600 with the reduction of $1,000 per child.